Neuenstadt am Kocher: Open-air theatre

 Since 1958, Neuenstadt has staged an open-air theatre every year between June and July in the castle moat.
 Some 20,000 visitors a year descend on the town to hear classical music and watch traditional local plays.

 Museums

 The town museum in the Schafstall was opened in 1991.
 As well as housing a memorial to the Mörike Family it has an exhibition of local history with rotating themes throughout the year.
 The museum in the Town Tower (Stadtturm) house the former tower residence and town jail.
 There is also a Mörike Museum in Cleversulzbach.

 Economy and Infrastructure

 Transportation

 Neuenstadt is directly on the A81 Autobahn.
 Between 1907 and 1993 the town was connected to the outside world via the now disused Untere Kochertalbahn railway.

 Education

-Neuenstadt has a primary school, the Lindenschule, two secondary school, Helmbundschule Hauptschule and the Eduard-Mörike grammar school, a special needs school and a music school.
+Neuenstadt has a primary school, the Lindenschule, two secondary school, Helmbundschule Hauptschule and the Eduard-Mörike grammar school, a special education school and a music school.
 In addition to the primary school in Stein am Kocher, there are also 6 state-run, 2 catholic and one evangelical kindergartens.